PuszkaPotato/Bannerlord.ShipmasterReworked/README.md

 Distance multipliers are configurable but I believe default settings are balanced, this setting is also considered for advanced users, and has its own subcategory in MCM.

+## Translations

+This mod includes translations for the following languages:
+- English
+- Polish

+You can contribute translations for other languages by submitting a pull request on the [GitHub repository](https://github.com/puszkapotato/Bannerlord.ShipmasterReworked).

+If you need help with Github or translation process, feel free to join the [Discord - Vee Workshop](https://discord.gg/YcJQkkSuau) and ask for assistance.

 ## License
 This mod is released under the MIT License.
 See the [LICENSE](https://github.com/PuszkaPotato/Bannerlord.ShipmasterReworked/blob/master/LICENSE.txt) file for more details.